 In 2014, we added a new requirement to the application process for our Performing Arts Internships: a video featuring the prospective intern and mentor speaking together.
 Here are some things to keep in mind.

-1. Additional video tips during COVID-19.
+1. Making a video during COVID-19

-4. Show the relationship between the intern and mentor.
+4. Show the relationship between the intern and mentor

 Questions?
-Don’t hesitate to contact the Arts Program Director at the Foundation.
+Don’t hesitate to contact the Performing Arts Program Director at the Foundation.
 We would be pleased to help!